Our committee

 The committee is made up of a Chair, Secretary, Treasurer, and general committee members.

-Chair: Brendon Nevin
+Brendon Nevin (Chairperson)

 I grew up in Wellington so my first river trips were on the Hutt River, mostly in tyre tubes.
 I progressed to the other rivers around the Lower North Island.
 Packrafting seemed synonymous with adventure.
-Made for linking routes, sports, land and water without being tied to anyone.
+Made for linking routes, sports, land and water without being tied to any single one.
 I wanted to open up the map to new missions… and then proceeded to spend way more time than I thought on roadside rivers!

-General Member: Tom Waters
+Tom Waters

-General Member: Matt Kneesch
+Matt Kneesch (Treasurer)

-General Member: Deane Parker
+Deane Parker

 Deane has a history of commercial rafting and kayaking having developed and operated adventure tourism businesses in Murchison and Hokitika.
 Now a farmer, father, and filmmaker, packrafting has featured in several of Deane’s Laurel award-winning films.
 A passion for connecting the community and sharing knowledge has led Deane to PRANZ and a desire to promote safe packrafting.